In a word, leverage. You can finance 80%, 90%, even 100% of your investment.

 Have equity in your home, or in your other rental properties?

-You could be perfectly poised to take advantage of flexible, relatively affordable financing for new investment properties.
+You can take advantage of flexible, relatively affordable financing for new investment properties.

-If your equity is in your home, you can borrow a HELOC (home equity line of credit) from traditional banks, although online businesses like Figure can close faster and at a lower interest rate.
+If your equity is in your home, you can borrow a HELOC (home equity line of credit) from traditional banks, although some online lenders can close faster and at a lower interest rate.

-Have equity in a rental property, or perhaps in several rental properties?
-“One of my favorite ways to finance a rental property is by tapping a HELOC against other investment properties to provide the funds for a large down payment or payment in full,” explains Lucas Hall, Head of Industry Relations at Cozy.
+But the equity doesn’t need to be in your home.
+You can also tap equity in your existing rental properties: “One of my favorite ways to finance a rental property is by tapping a HELOC against other investment properties to provide the funds for a large down payment or payment in full,” explains investor Lucas Hall.

 “Once the new rental property has been renovated or has some decent equity, I will refinance it and pay back the original HELOC, thereby keeping all the debt on each respective property.
 Doing so is just one easy way to keep my portfolio organized.”